Normalizing LiDAR Point Clouds with PDAL: Height-Above-Ground Workflows

 }

 Horizontal and vertical datums must align with your ecological analysis grid.
 If the source data uses NAVD88 (orthometric) but your downstream GIS expects WGS84 ellipsoidal heights, apply filters.reprojection prior to ground filtering.
-Misaligned datums cause canopy models to drift by 10–40 meters in mountainous terrain, invalidating all subsequent biomass calculations.
+Misaligned datums cause canopy models to drift by 10–40 metres in mountainous terrain, invalidating all subsequent biomass calculations.
+Getting CRS and datum correct up front is exactly the discipline covered in Coordinate Reference Systems for Forestry.

 PDAL normalizes point clouds through a chained, declarative JSON pipeline.
-The production-ready sequence for forested environments follows three sequential operations: statistical outlier removal, ground point classification, and height-above-ground computation.
-PDAL’s filters.hag_nn (Height Above Ground — nearest neighbour) computes HAGL for every point by interpolating from the classified ground surface:
+The production-ready sequence for forested environments follows three sequential operations: statistical outlier removal, ground point classification, and height-above-ground computation. filters.hag_nn (Height Above Ground — nearest neighbour) computes HAGL for every point by interpolating from the classified ground surface.

 {